-Philando Castile trial: Jurors ask to see videos
+Jury asks to see footage of Philando Castile's death -- again

 Yanez gave no such instructions.
 His lawyers said he did not have the time to do so because the situation escalated so quickly.
 The defense called a police training and firearms expert, who said Yanez acted appropriately given his impression Castile was reaching for a gun.

 Neither video replayed in court Tuesday showed Castile's gun, another crucial issue in the trial.
 Police witnesses gave conflicting accounts about the firearm.

 One officer said he saw the gun slide out of Castile's pocket as he was placed on a medical backboard; another said he saw an officer reach into his pocket and pull it out.

 Yanez faces up to 10 years in prison if convicted of manslaughter.
 He also faces five years each on two charges of dangerous discharge of a firearm for endangering the lives of Reynolds and her 4-year-old daughter in the backseat.